jamesdiss/wine_aurora4x/readme.md

 ## Quick Setup

-Wine and Winetricks are required.
+Wine and Winetricks are required along with xquartz.
 I like homebrew;

 ```
 brew install wine winetricks
+brew cast install xquartz
 ```

+xquartx should trigger the installer.

 Clone this repo.
 Alter anything you need to in the script and make it executable before attempting to run it;